MoritzLost/TrelloWire/README.md

 The module provides extensive options to control when and where cards are created, what they contain, and what should happen if a page corresponding to a card is modified or deleted.
 The options are explained on the configuration page, but here's a quick overview of what you can do:

 - By default, the card title will match the page title, and the card description will contain only a link to the ProcessWire page on your website.
-You can change those to either dynamic place with page replacement fields in curly braces (e.g. `{title}`) or completely static text.
+You can change those to either dynamic text with page replacement fields in curly braces (e.g. `{title}`) or completely static text.
 - You can add any number of default labels from your board to the card.
 Labels are specific to boards, so if you change the target board or change the labels on Trello, you may need to adjust that option.
 - You can also add a checklist to new cards.
-If you set at least one checklist item (through the textarea field, one item per line), you can also change the checklists's title.
+If you set at least one checklist item (through the textarea field, one item per line), you can also change the checklist's title.
 Both of those settings allow field replacements as well.
-- By default, new cards are create when an applicable page is *published*, but you can change that to add cards as soon as the page is *added* instead.
+- By default, new cards are created when an applicable page is *published*, but you can change that to add cards as soon as a page is *added* instead.
 You can also turn off automatic card creation entirely, which may be useful if you want to create cards programmatically only in certain situations.
 - You can set the module to automatically update a card's title and body whenever the page it belongs to is updated.
-Be careful with this, as it will overwrite manual changes perform on Trello.
+Be careful with this, as it will overwrite manual changes performed on Trello.
 - You can control what happens if a pages is published, hidden, trashed and deleted.
 For each of those status changes you have the following options:
     - Move the card to a different list.
 In this case, you can select a list to move the card to.
-This is useful if you have a *Done / Obsolete* list or something like this to contain entries that have been dealt with.
+This is useful if you have a *Done / Obsolete* list or something like this to contain cards that have been dealt with.
     - You can archive the card, which will hide it on your board, but not delete it.
 In this case, you have the option to reopen the card when the status change is reversed; that is, if an unpublished page is published, a hidden page is unhidden or a trashed page is restored.
-        - Note that the latter option is not available for page deletion events, because deleted pages can't be restored.
+        - Note that the restore option is not available for page deletion events, because deleted pages can't be restored.
     - You can also delete the card entirely.
 This is irreversible!
 - Finally, if you want to turn off all automatic actions this module performs, there's an off-switch right at the start of the module settings.